devster-th/jsdb/README.md

 files you need to run:
     `jsdb.js, xfile.js, xcrypto.js` ...can find from http://github.com/devster-th

 the db file is:
-    jsdb.json //for plain mode
+    `jsdb.json`         //for plain mode
-    jsdb.sec //for secured mode this is base64 encrypted data
+    `jsdb.sec`         //for secured mode this is base64 encrypted data
+    `jsdb-doc.html`    //this will be a doc file

 # license